-In this age of mechanical and digital reproduction, it's easy to carry a poem, share a poem, or start your own Poem in Your Pocket Day event.
+It’s easy to participate in Poem in Your Pocket Day from a safe distance.
 Here are some ideas of how you might get involved: